harsit09/harsit09/README.md

 <h3 align="center">A passionate web developer from India</h3>
 <img align="centre" alt= coding width ="1920" src ="https://raw.githubusercontent.com/mosh3eb/Portfolio_Page/main/images/bg.gif"

-- 🔭 I’m currently working on **building a multi platform mobile app that is focused to provide reliable sources of research and development in CSE AND DEVELOPMENT AND BREAKTHROUGHS IN          HARDWARE AND SOFTWARE**
+- 🔭 I’m currently working on **building a multi platform mobile app that is focused to provide reliable sources of research and development in tech domain

 - 🌱 I’m currently learning **Microservices using spring boot,and frameworks like DJANGo,electron**
 -  ❌What I don't have much practice of - **mobile app dev, css, angular, typescript**